christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

     And for doing that dynamically these programs need a userspace daemon running all the time.
 - Userspace tools do ...
 - Desktop managers do ...
+{/* Kernel networking is huge, implementing a lot. */}
+{/* But the kernel does allow userspace to do things, too. */}
+{/* That isn't used much. */}
+{/* iproute2, nft are very tightly integrated; NetworkManger and UFW less so. */}
+{/* Some have daemons (i.e., NetworkManager) to dynamically configure the kernel based on changes in the network. */}
+{/* The kernel networking doesn't persist anything. */}
+{/* When you want to manually configure something (e.g., a static IP for a NIC), what do you need to look out for? */}
+{/* What programs may reset your custom config? */}
+{/* NetworkManager and iproute2 are fine; firewalld and nftables aren't. */}

+There is a pattern here:
+The kernel implements the live handling of packets, implements the physical, link, network and transport protocols for a static network.
+Dynamic changes are done by userspace processes.
+And here users have choices on how to administrate their network.

 <References bibliography="./linux_networking.bib" />